This post contains affiliate links. For more information, please read our disclosure policy.

 Isle of Portland

-Portland is an island come town lying in the south coast of England’s West Country.
+Portland is an island come town lying on the south coast of England’s West Country.
 The island is a part of the famous English Channel and stretches over a length of 6km in length and breadth of 2.7kms.
 The island is a limestone tied beauty and a hub of adventure activities like diving, kayaking, rock climbing, abseiling and diving.

-The island’s sailing water has a spectacular beauty due to which it is famous across the world for water Olympics.
+The island’s sailing water has a spectacular beauty due to which it is famous across the world for the water Olympics.
 The biggest attraction here is the Olympic Rings situated in the northern part that gives mesmerizing views of the sailing water and Chesil beach to gasp for.

 Some of the best attractions of this are- Portland Bill Lighthouse, a walk in the ‘Isle of Portland circuit’ which is the southwest coastal path of the island, bird watching, Sculpture Park, Pulpet Rock Point having awe-inspiring sea views and definitely Fishing Boat Trips and Predator Trips to have some spectacular views of Sharks, Mako and Porbeagle.